-- Message info includes laps until pit stop, laps til pit stop window opens, fuel saving info and more.
+- Message info includes laps until pit stop, laps until pit stop window opens, fuel saving info and more.

-- Assign a controller button to toggle automatic fueling at pit stop.
+- Assign a controller button to toggle automatic fuelling at pit stop.

 - Assign a controller button to toggle tire change at pit stop.